-A case study testimonial is the customer telling the world that they enjoyed working with you, the results were dramatic and they recommend your services to others.
+A case study testimonial is the customer telling the world that they enjoyed working with you, the results they experienced were dramatic, and they recommend your services to others.

-Not just any quote pulled from an interview is going to work well as a case study testimonial.
+Not just any quote pulled from an interview is going to work well as a testimonial in your case study.
 The quotes you choose to highlight should be specific, and resonant.
 “It’s great and I’m happy!” convinces no one.

 Case study testimonial needs details to bring it to life

-Use the quote with the most impact as a callout in your case study design.
+Choose a quote with big impact as a callout for your case study testimonial.
 Separate it from the text, increase the font and catch the reader’s eye with colour and other design elements.
-Include a pro headshot of the person speaking.
-This increases visibility, relatability and trustworthiness.

-The importance of a headshot in a testimonial
+Importance of a headshot in a case study testimonial

 Great quotes from real customers can also be used elsewhere on your website, in social media and in other marketing and sales material.